Who We Are

 As the founding sponsor of the National Diaper Bank Network, Huggies continues its support to help end diaper need through its No Baby Unhugged® campaign.
 Each year, Huggies donates more than 20 million diapers to NDBN and its member diaper bank programs.
 To date, Huggies has donated more than 300 million diapers and wipes to support families throughout the country who struggle with diaper need.

-The diaper bank movement of today includes more than 225 member diaper bank programs assisting families in 50 U.S. states, and the District of Columbia.
+The diaper bank movement of today includes more than 240 member diaper bank programs assisting families in 50 U.S. states, DC, and Puerto Rico.

 Beginnings of the Diaper Bank Movement